 - And there are a wide range of services to support effective electronics use and management.

-We are on the cusp of widespread deployment of IoT technologies.
+We are on the cusp of the widespread deployment of IoT technologies.
 The attractive possibilities are masking unintended consequences, including e‑waste.
 Policy-makers need to consider the environmental component.

 The time to act is now!